ud-turkic/udtw23/README.md

 Resources for UD Turkic Workshop 2023.

-## To-dos for the contributors
+## Current to-dos for the contributors

-- Translation of the sample sentences into your assigned Turkic language
+- Continuing the translations of the sample sentences into your assigned Turkic language
-- Setting up a meeting date & time to review the translations
+- Setting up a 2nd meeting date & time to review the translations

 ## Notes